Benton County AR Juvenile Detention Center

 You can support your loved ones at Benton Co Juvenile Detention on InmateAid, if you have any immediate questions contact the facility directly at 479-271-1713.

-The Benton County AR Juvenile Detention Center is a medium to low-security detention center located at 1301 SW Melissa Dr Bentonville, AR that is operated locally by the Juvenile Justice Department and holds youths awaiting the determination of punishment for the crimes which they are accused.
+The Benton County AR Juvenile Detention Center is a medium to low-security detention center located at 1301 SW Melissa Dr Bentonville, AR that is operated locally by the Juvenile Justice Department and holds youths awaiting the determination of punishment for the crimes of which they are accused.
 Most of the adolescents are here for less than two years.

 The primary job of the detention facility is to maintain the safety, security, custody, and control of all juveniles detained who have been charged with a criminal offense and either have been found guilty or plead guilty to the alleged offense.
 All criminally charged juveniles must be authorized by the juvenile circuit court judge, intake officer, or probation officer to be detained and before the juvenile can be transported by law enforcement to the juvenile detention center.